-Learn the tragic story of Jennie Wade on a US Ghost Adventures Tour of Gettysburg, Pennsylvania.
-Discover the dark side of this historic American town.
+Learn the tragic civil war story of Jennie Wade on a US Ghost Adventures Tour of Gettysburg, Pennsylvania.
+Discover the dark side of this haunted and historic American town.

 Only in Gettysburg can you stroll from one street and pass through multiple centuries of history and hauntings.